sattlerc/hott-reading-course/README.md

 ## Design

 We will read (see [Literature](#literature)):
-* Egbert Rijke's *Introduction to Homotopy Type Theory* (going quickly over sections in Chapter I that are covered by prerequisites),
+* Egbert Rijke's *Introduction to Homotopy Type Theory* (the prerequisites cover some sections in Chapter I; we will only go over them briefly to mmake sure everything is one the same page),
-* selected chapters of *Homotopy Type Theory: Univalent Foundations of Mathematics* .
+* selected chapters of *Homotopy Type Theory: Univalent Foundations of Mathematics*.

 For every week, the course-responsible teacher will select sections for you to read and exercises to solve.
 You should do this on your own (you are welcome to form study groups).